Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

-Finally, we demonstrate unique manipulations of the magnetic domains in GdRu$_2$Si$_2$ by a magnetic field and temperature cyclings in Phase I. Figure \ref{fig:fig5}E shows a schematic phase diagram with Fig. \ref{fig:fig5}F-I representing magnetic ordering in each phase, adopted from previous RXS research \cite{Khanh2022}.
-Both of the magnetic field and temperature cyclings excite the system to the one with a 4-fold symmetry and then take back it to the one with a 2-fold symmetry.
-For the magnetic field cycling, we used a pulsed field with a width of 4.6 ms. The polarizing microscopy images obtained by a series of experiments are shown in Fig.~\ref{fig:fig5}J-\ref{fig:fig5}M. All the images are subtracted by the image at 50 K (PM) as background.
-As the first procedure, the temperature was decreased from 50 K (PM) to 10 K (Phase I) without a magnetic field (Fig.~\ref{fig:fig5}J: \textcircled{ {4}}$\rightarrow$\textcircled{ {1}}).
+\textbf{Manipulation of the magnetic domains}\\ Finally, we demonstrate manipulations of the magnetic domains in GdRu$_2$Si$_2$ by a magnetic field and temperature cyclings.
+Figure \ref{fig:fig5}E shows a schematic phase diagram with Fig. \ref{fig:fig5}F-I representing magnetic ordering in each phase, adopted from previous RXS research \cite{Khanh2022}.
+Both the magnetic field and temperature cyclings excite the system to a state with a 4-fold symmetry and then take it back to a state with a 2-fold symmetry.
+For the magnetic field cycling, we used a pulsed field with a pulse width of 4.6 ms. The polarizing microscopy images obtained by a series of experiments are shown in Fig.~\ref{fig:fig5}J-\ref{fig:fig5}M. For all the images, As the first procedure, the temperature was decreased from 50 K (PM) to 10 K (Phase I) without a magnetic field (Fig.~\ref{fig:fig5}J: \textcircled{ {4}}$\rightarrow$\textcircled{ {1}}).
 Two domains (blue and white areas) clearly appear at 10 K in Phase I. Secondly, the magnetic state was excited from Phase I to Phase II (skyrmion state) by a pulsed magnetic field, which comes back to Phase I in a short time (Fig.~\ref{fig:fig5}K: \textcircled{ {1}}$\rightarrow$\textcircled{ {2}}$\rightarrow$\textcircled{ {1}}).
-We find a large number of domain bubbles to appear near the original domain boundary, although the main parts of the domains remain almost unchanged.
-This indicates a competition between the flexibility of the skyrmion state and the stiffness of the memorized magnetic order during the magnetic field cycling.
+We find that a large number of domain bubbles appear near the original domain boundary, although the main parts of the domains remain almost unchanged.
 Thirdly, the magnetic state was excited from Phase I to Phase III and then taken back to Phase I again by a pulsed magnetic field (Fig.~\ref{fig:fig5}L: \textcircled{ {1}}$\rightarrow$\textcircled{ {3}}$\rightarrow$\textcircled{ {1}}).
 Much smaller bubble-like domains appear and their distribution is completely random, indicating that the memory of the original domains is erased.
 Lastly, the temperature is increased from 10 K (Phase I) to 50 K (PM) and then decreased to 10 K (Phase I) again without an external magnetic field (Fig.~\ref{fig:fig5}M: \textcircled{ {1}}$\rightarrow$\textcircled{ {4}}$\rightarrow$\textcircled{ {1}}).
-Intriguingly, the profile and distribution of magnetic domains are perfectly restored to the original ones (Fig.~\ref{fig:fig5}J).
+Interestingly, the profile and distribution of magnetic domains are perfectly restored to the original ones (Fig.~\ref{fig:fig5}J).